Wives of Henry VIII: Catherine of Aragon

 Catherine of Aragon (16 December 1485 – 7 January 1536; Catalina de Aragón) was Henry's first wife.
 In modern sources, her name is most commonly spelled Catherine, although she spelled and signed her name with a "K", which was an accepted spelling in England at the time.

 Catherine was originally married to Arthur, Henry's older brother.
 She was a year older than Arthur and six years older than Henry.
 After Arthur died of sweating sickness in 1502, a papal dispensation by Henry VII was obtained to enable her to marry Henry, though the marriage did not occur until he came to the throne in 1509, when Henry was 17 years old and Catherine was 23.
 Catherine became pregnant soon after, but the girl was stillborn.
 She became pregnant again in 1510 and gave birth to Henry, Duke of Cornwall in 1511, but he died almost two months later.
 She gave birth to a stillborn boy in 1513, and to another boy who died within hours in 1515.
 Finally, at age 30, she bore a healthy daughter, Mary, in 1516.
-After giving birth to Mary, Catherine is quoted to say, "We are both young.
+After giving birth to Mary, Catherine is quoted as saying, "We are both young.
 If it was a daughter this time, by the Grace of God the sons will follow".
-Unfortunately, she never did have that son Henry so desperately wanted.
+She never had any sons that survived to adulthood.
 It was two years before she conceived again; the pregnancy ended with a short-lived girl.

 It is said that Henry truly loved Catherine of Aragon, as he professed it many times.
 However, Henry became concerned he did not have a son to continue the Tudor dynasty.